Modern Foundations Of Quantum Optics

-The book emphasizes the phenomenon of interference as the key to understanding the behavior of light, and discusses distinctions between the classical and quantum nature of light.
+The book emphasises the phenomenon of interference as the key to understanding the behaviour of light, and discusses distinctions between the classical and quantum nature of light.
 Laser operation is reviewed at great length and many applications are covered, such as laser cooling, Bose condensation and the basics of quantum information and teleportation.

 Quantum mechanics is introduced in detail using the Dirac notation, which is explained from first principles.
 In addition, a number of non-standard topics are covered such as the impossibility of a light-based Maxwell’s demon, the derivation of the Second Law of thermodynamics from the first-order time-dependent quantum perturbation theory, and the concept of Berry’s phase.

-The book emphasizes the physical basics much more than the formal mathematical side, and is ideal for a first, yet in-depth, introduction to the subject.
+The book emphasises the physical basics much more than the formal mathematical side, and is ideal for a first, yet in-depth, introduction to the subject.